farling42/fvtt-import-realmworks/README.md

 New folders will be created in the Scenes, Actors and Journal sections containing the imported data.

 Each *Smart_Image* is converted into a scene, with map pins and connected to the originating topic for scene notes.

-Each *Topic* will be converted into a separate Journal Entry.
+Each *Topic* will be converted into a separate Journal Entry, placed in a sub-folder based on the Category of the topic.

 Each *image or embedded file* will be extracted and located in the subdirectory \[data]world/<world-name/realmworksimport